Not one of these little ones should perish

 Only God can quench our desires.
 Only God can bring true joy and happiness into our lives.

-Now when a person is away and feeling empty inside, there has to be a decision made.
-Will they turn from their sins and repent, or will they keep on seeking satisfaction somewhere else?
+Now, when a person is away and feeling empty inside, a decision has to be made.
+Will they turn from their sins and repent, or will they keep seeking satisfaction elsewhere?

 One of the greatest obstacles to repenting of our sins and turning back to God is pride.
 It is hard to admit that we are sinners.
 It’s hard to admit when we have gone wrong.